 December 14, 2019.
 In uncovering the stories of the names on the Cenotaph outside the Borden-Carleton Legion, perhaps one surprise has been how often an accident or illness can take the life of a soldier.
 Being based in Canada during wartime was no guarantee of safety!
-An accidental drowning in Quebec took the life of one WW2 soldier from the Island, Frank Lewis ARSENAULT.
+An accidental drowning in Quebec took the life of one WWII soldier from Prince Edward Island, Frank Lewis ARSENAULT.

 Frank Lewis Arsenault.
 (Source: ‘Around Kinkora Area’ by G. K. Farmer)